tomitribe/tomee-jaxrs-starter-project/README.md

 At the end of the push command you'll get the heroku base URL, just append /color/object and you'll touch the JAX6RS service of the application.

+Note: for this sample we specified `-Dopenejb.additional.include=tomee-`.
+This is because by default TomEE excludes "tomee-*" modules but our project is named "tomee-jaxrs-starter-project".